mischnic/screenshot-tester-server/README.md

 - **POST**: `https://host.com/[owner]/[repo]/[issue]?os=darwin&failed=my_test`

-Create (or update) a comment in the `owner/repo` repository and pull request no. `issue`.
+Create (or update) a comment in the `owner/repo` repository and pull request no. `issue` (or a 40-char commit id).
 Files are to be sent in a form (curl example above) with the keys indicating the file type and destination path:
 ```js
       await request.post({
         url: host + "/" + repoId + "/" + issue,